 I’m a big believer in ‘value is not measured in time’.
 I’ve been a professional magician for more than 20 years and in that time I think I’ve learnt a thing or 2 about about booking magicians for professional engagements.
 Value comes in lots of ways – the quality of the magician, the experience he/she will give to the guests, the performance and quality of the tricks/effects on offer.
 For me, time doesn’t come in to it.
 It’s my job to suggest the correct amount of time for the number of guests.

 I paid a lot of money to see Jerry Seinfeld and Louis CK when they performed in England.
 Hundreds of pounds for good seats.
-The value for me was the fact I’m a big fan of the performers, I was watching the very best in the business and it was a great experience.
+The value for me was the fact I’m a big fan of the performers.
+I was watching the very best in the business and it was a fantastic experience.
 It wasn’t about the length of the performance.
-I would have been a bit miffed if they had only come on for 5 mins and left, but at around 1 hour 20, I felt I had received plenty of value.
+Admittedly, I would have been a bit miffed if they had only come on for 5 mins and left, but at around 1 hour 20, I felt I had received plenty of value.
 I’ve seen other comedians perform longer for a lot less, but I know which I’d prefer to see again.

-I’ll often get emails saying “we only have 30 guests some maybe just a couple of hours”.
+I’ll often get emails saying “we only have 30 guests – so maybe just a couple of hours”.
 A magician with less experience will be happy to accept.
-I’ve found that the right length of time for 30 guests is about an hour.
+I’ve found that the right length of time for 30 guests is no more than an hour.
 Now this also depends on what else is going on at the same time.
 If 30 people are sat on 6 different tables and are having a meal, it’s very different to 30 people in a small bar who are free to walk over and see what the commotion is.
 One big difference between a seasoned pro and someone newer to the game, is that the experienced performer will want everyone to see the very best tricks for the right amount of time.
 The newer performer is often happy to stay for 6 hours and show every trick he has ever learnt with no filter of quality or self awareness.

 So what about 120 people, surely 4 hours right?
-Wrong.
-I know from personal experience that 4 hours is just too long for a single performer to keep up any quality level of performance.
+I know from personal experience that 4 hours is just too long for a single performer to keep up any quality of performance.
 If 120 people are in a mix and mingle situation I make sure the groups I perform to are slightly bigger and I bring in couples to bulk up the group.
 If they are sat at tables (12 tables of 10 usually), I manage my time to make sure each table get a visit before the speeches/disco/after dinner show.
 For larger numbers, you need more magicians.
 For these situations I have set up Table Magicians

 The only times I would really book myself out for 4 hours is on a boat on the Thames (they are almost always 4 hours although I would only perform for a max of 2 hours deepening on the number of guests), or a trade show during daytime.
 Again, 4 hours is one go really is too long.
 I’ve found for every 1 hour on you need approx half an hour off otherwise the performance really struggles.